ckd protein calculator

 Recommended (High-Quality, Lower Phosphorus):

-• Egg whites (pure protein, no phosphorus)
+• Egg whites (pure protein, minimal phosphorus)

 • Fish (salmon, cod, tilapia)